Stay informed

 4 High and low wages according to the university (Knack February 7, 2024)

-In the weekly magazine we read: “Anyone who switches from minimum unemployment benefit to a full-time job with a low gross monthly wage of 2,854 euros has much more money to live on.”
+In the weekly magazine we read: “Anyone who switches from a minimum unemployment benefit to a full-time job with a low gross monthly salary of 2,854 euros has much more money to live on.”

-In support of this statement, reference is made to a study by the Budget and Financial Well-being Expertise Center of Thomas More University of Applied Sciences.
+In support of this statement, reference is made to a study by the Expertise Centre for Budget and Financial Well-being at Thomas More University of Applied Sciences.

-Wouldn't it be more interesting to know whether working at the bottom of the ladder in a retirement home or in a service voucher company really pays off?
+Wouldn't it be more interesting to know whether working at the bottom of the ladder in a nursing home or in a service voucher company is actually worthwhile?

-In any case, scientific research and its results will always have to be examined critically, especially if they want to support policy.
+In any case, scientific research and its results should always be critically examined, especially when they are intended to support policy.

 ludo.vermeulen@mploy.be